inspec/inspec/docs/dev/plugins.md

 As DSL keywords are actually method calls, the activation system for the four DSL types is handled by `method_missing`.
 For example, if you have registered a `control_dsl` activation hook named `threshold`, when InSpec evaluates the code above and encounters the unknown method `threshold`, InSpec will check for a `control_dsl` hook with that name, and if found, activate the hook, and then include the resulting module into that and all future controls.
 Once the module is loaded and included, future calls bypass the activation and loading mechanism entirely (because the `threshold` method is now defined, we never hit the `method_missing` that watches for activations).

-The Outer Profile DSL, Control DSL, Describe DSL, and Resource DSL plugin types all have the same basic mechanism; only the scope of their activation varies.
+The Outer Profile DSL, Control DSL, Describe DSL, Test DSL, and Resource DSL plugin types all have the same basic mechanism; only the scope of their activation varies.

 ### Defining DSL Plugin Activation Hooks